coffe/QuickTube/README.md

 uv run main.py
 ```

+## 📂 Batch Downloading

+You can download multiple videos at once by providing a text file with one URL per line.
+*   **Via Menu:** Select "Batch Download from file" and enter the path to your file.
+*   **Via CLI:** Run `python main.py links.txt` (or `./dist/quicktube links.txt`).

+All files will be saved in a new folder named after your input file.

 ## ⚙️ Configuration & Data

 QuickTube stores your history and logs in your system's standard configuration directory: